ravgeetdhillon/gtk-web/README.md

 # GTK's Official Website

-We are soon going to replace the [current website](https://gtk.org) with this one: [Upcoming GTK Website](https://infrastructure.pages.gitlab.gnome.org/gtk-web)
+The source for the [GTK website](https://www.gtk.org)

 ## About

 GTK.org is a official website for GTK Project.
 The site is developed with and maintained using [Jekyll][official-jekyll], a Static Site Generator developed with Ruby.
-The site uses following types of files for the content generation:
+The site uses following types of files for the content
+generation:

  * HTML files with extension `.html`
  * Markdown files with extension `.md`

 The data used by the site is stored in the form of following files:

  * YAML files with extension `.yml`
  * JSON files with extension `.json`

 ## Project Structure